volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 };
 ```

-This is the concept a lot of developers are not aware of, which leads to unnecessary updates and poorer performance.
+This is the concept that many developers are unaware of, resulting in unnecessary updates and poorer performance.

-No worries, there are at least two ways to fix this issue.
+No worries, there are at least two ways to solve this problem.

-#### Unify the state
+#### Way #1: unify the state

-It is possible to replace state variables: `name`, `surname` and `age` with just one object: `user` containing all those properties:
+It is possible to replace the state variables: `name`, `surname` and `age` with a single object: `user` which contains all these properties:

 ```jsx
 // Unified state